Home Alone 2: Lost in New York: Sequels

 A third film with a new cast, Home Alone 3, followed in 1997.
-Two television movies, Home Alone 4: Taking Back the House and Home Alone: The Holiday Heist, aired in 2002 and 2012, respectively.
-Home Sweet Home Alone, the sixth film in the series, was released in 2021.
+Two television movies, Home Alone 4, which features returning characters but with a different cast, and Home Alone: The Holiday Heist, aired in 2002 and 2012, respectively.
+Home Sweet Home Alone, the sixth film in the series which has Devin Ratray reprise his role as Buzz, was released on the streaming service Disney+ in 2021.